Open House Real Estate Flyer: How to Design, Print, and Promote One That Gets Results

 Open House Flyer FAQs

-Do open house flyers still work?
+Do open house flyers still work for generating traffic?

-Should I print open house flyers or share them digitally?
+Is it better to print open house flyers or share them digitally?

-When should I distribute open house flyers?
+When is the best time to distribute open house flyers?

 Can I promote an open house for a listing that isn’t mine?

 Standard letter size (8.5×11) is the most versatile and readable option for both print and digital use.
+It provides enough space for a strong photo, clear details, and a simple call‑to‑action without feeling crowded.

 More Real Estate Flyer & Marketing Ideas